li-plus/chatglm.cpp/README.md

 cmake -B build -DGGML_CUBLAS=ON -DCUDA_ARCHITECTURES="70;75"    # compatible with both V100 and T4
 ```

+To find out the CUDA architecture of your GPU device, see [Matching CUDA arch and CUDA gencode for various NVIDIA architectures](https://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/).

 **Metal**

 MPS (Metal Performance Shaders) allows computation to run on powerful Apple Silicon GPU.
 Add the CMake flag `-DGGML_METAL=ON` to enable it.